heroku/hatchet/README.md

 - `HATCHET_BUILDPACK_BASE`: This is the URL where hatchet can find your buildpack.
 It must be public for Heroku to be able to use your buildpack.
 - `HATCHET_BUILDPACK_BRANCH`: By default Hatchet will use your current git branch name.
 If for some reason git is not available or you want to manually specify it like `ENV["HATCHET_BUILDPACK_BRANCH'] = ENV[`MY_CI_BRANCH`]` then you can.
 - `HATCHET_RETRIES` If the `ENV['HATCHET_RETRIES']` is set to a number, deploys are expected to work and automatically retry that number of times.
 Due to testing using a network and random failures, setting this value to `3` retries seems to work well.
 If an app cannot be deployed within its allotted number of retries, an error will be raised.
 The downside of a larger number is that your suite will keep running for much longer when there are legitimate failures.
 - `HATCHET_APP_LIMIT`: The maximum number of **hatchet** apps that hatchet will allow in the given account before running the reaper.
 For local execution keep this low as you don't want your account dominated by hatchet apps.
-For CI you want it to be much larger, 80-100 since it's not competiting with non-hatchet apps.
+For CI you want it to be much larger, 80-100 since it's not competing with non-hatchet apps.
 Your test runner account needs to be a dedicated account.
 - `HEROKU_API_KEY`: The api key of your test account user.
 If you run locally without this set it will use your personal credentials.
 - `HEROKU_API_USER`: The email address of your user account.
 If you run locally without this set it will use your personal credentials.
 - `HATCHET_RUN_MULTI`: If enabled, this will scale up deployed apps to "standard-1x" once deployed instead of running on the free tier.
 This enables the `run_multi` method capability, however scaling up is not free.
-WARNING: Setting this env var will incur chages to your heroku account.
+WARNING: Setting this env var will incur charges to your heroku account.
 We recommended to never enable this setting unless you work for Heroku.
 To use this you must also set `HATCHET_EXPENSIVE_MODE=1`
 - `HATCHET_EXPENSIVE_MODE`: This is intended to be a "safety" environment variable.
 If it is not set, then hatchet will prevent you from using the `run_multi: true` setting or the `HATCHET_RUN_MULTI` environment variables.
 There are still ways to incur charges without this feature, but unless you're absolutely confident your test setup will not leave "orphan" apps that are billing you, do not enable this setting.
 Even then, only set this value if you work for Heroku.
 To recap WARNING: setting this is expensive.

 ## Basic

 ### Basic rspec

 Rspec is a testing framework for Ruby.
 It allows you to "describe" your tests using strings and blocks.
-This section is intended to be a breif introduction and include a few pitfalls but is not comprehensive.
+This section is intended to be a brief introduction and include a few pitfalls but is not comprehensive.

 In your directory rspec assumes a `spec/` folder.
 It's common to have a `spec_helper.rb` in the root of that folder: